eyecantell/fileclip/README.md

      ```bash
      pdm run fileclip /workspaces/project/test.txt
      ```
-   - `fileclip` translates container paths (e.g., `/workspaces/project/test.txt`) to host paths (e.g., `C:\path\to\workspace\test.txt`), writes them to `/tmp/fileclip/clipboard.json`, and the host service copies them to the Windows clipboard.
+   - `fileclip` translates container paths to host paths, writes them to `/tmp/fileclip/fileclip_<uuid>.json`, and the host `fileclip-watcher` copies them to the Windows clipboard.
-   - If the host service isn’t running, `fileclip` falls back to copying `file://` URIs as text and prints:
+   - If the watcher isn’t running, `fileclip` falls back to copying `file://` URIs as text:
      ```
      Host service not detected.
 Copied file:// URIs to clipboard as text.
      ```
      Paste these URIs into Windows File Explorer’s address bar.

 ### Notes
-- The host service must be started manually on Windows.
-Containers cannot directly start host processes due to isolation.
+- The watcher must be running on the Windows host.
+Containers cannot directly start host processes.
-- Ensure the mounted directory (e.g., `C:\Temp\fileclip`) exists on the host before starting the container.
+- Ensure the shared directory (e.g., `C:\Temp\fileclip`) exists on the host.
 - Path translation requires correct `FILECLIP_HOST_WORKSPACE` and `FILECLIP_CONTAINER_WORKSPACE` settings.
-If unset, `fileclip` will attempt to infer paths or fall back to URIs.

 ## Troubleshooting